 Over time the black cherry-oak-blueberry-red cedar-pitch pine community was almost entirely replaced by the holly-sassafras-juneberry maritime forest we see today.
 A core taken from one American holly in the mid-1970s indicated that it began to grow about 1804 -- the year Lewis and Clark started their western expedition!

-First protected from development in the early 1950s by a concerned group of private citizens, a 50-acre tract of beach, dunes and ancient holly forest just east of Point O'Woods was gradually cobbled together through a fundraising campaign spearheaded in 1952 by the Wildlife Preserves, Inc, and The Nature Conservancy.
-Sunken Forest Sanctuary was officially dedicated as the Sunken Forest Preserve in 1960.
+First protected from development in the early 1950s by a concerned group of private citizens, a roughly 50-acre tract of beach, dunes and ancient holly forest just east of Point O'Woods was gradually cobbled together through a fundraising campaign spearheaded in 1952 by the Wildlife Preserves, Inc, and The Nature Conservancy.
+The Sunken Forest Sanctuary was officially dedicated as the Sunken Forest Preserve in 1960.
 The entrance plaque can still be seen along the western trail entrance.